How Much to Pay Nanny/Babysitter

 Read: Minimal Requirements to Check when Hiring a Nanny

-Location plays a key role in the costs that nannies and babysitters charge.
-The areas that are considered to have a high cost of living tend to charge higher for nannies, babysitters, and daycares.
+Location plays a key role in the rate that nannies and babysitters charge.
+As such the calculation of how much is reasonable to pay your nanny or baby sitter will be guided by where you live.
+The areas that are considered to have a high cost of living tend to charge higher for nannies, babysitters, and daycare.

-The average cost for nannies, babysitters, and daycares are always is high in cities such as LA , Bay Area, Manhattan, Honolulu, San Francisco, Brooklyn, Washington, Seattle, or Orange County.
+The average cost for nannies, babysitters, and daycare are always is high in cities such as LA , Bay Area, Manhattan, Honolulu, San Francisco, Brooklyn, Washington, Seattle, or Orange County.
 The minimum monthly rate of nanny ranges in these areas is $ 2500 per child.
-On the upper, it can go as high as $3500.
+On the upper end , it can go as high as $3500.

 Also if you require your nanny or babysitter to undertake other chores such as housekeeping etc., they will charge more for this service than they would were they only do baby care alone.
 Therefore consider how much work you are giving your nanny or babysitter and it will guide you on the rate you need to pay them.